aykerigma/Aigerim-portfolio-TSWD/aipub.md

 I would change the colors of the lines to highlight only the ones relevant for interpretation.
 Probably even making all other lines grey and 3-4 lines distinct colors.
 I would add a couple of vertical lines to mark the dates when certain AI milestones were achieved.

 ### Step 2: Sketching

 This is the sketch I made:
 <img src = 'aisketch.jpeg' width = '500'/>

+I made a decision to only show number of publications for 2 years: 2016 and 2021.
+While I'm not displaying all the data available, I think bar charts contain the most relevant information for my audience.
+With the bar charts, it's easy to show the growth of the past 5 years.
+Also, bar charts are easy to read, the lines are not entangled.
+I changed the title to focus on the difference - increase - that is most improtant in this graph.
+I tried to draw attention to three bars in the bottom by using brighter colors compared to the bars on the top.
+I thought by doing that I will underline which fields use the deep learning method mentioned in my title.

 ### Step 3: Testing